 Be it a full license for an installable application, like Adobe Premiere or similar, or with cloud options that let you access different software tools for a membership fee, like Adobe Creative Cloud – which includes access to Adobe Stock, a stock footage service available within your editor's interface, as well as to Premiere Pro, After Effects and other editing apps -, you have lots of good options in video editors.
 All you have to do is decide which one works best and will give you the best value for your money.

 But if you're just getting started in video production, if it's not your main activity, if your returns are not yet enough to afford or to justify spending in editing software, freeware is the solution to your problems.

 Software that is free to use is always a good way to do what you need to do with it, without spending.
 However not all freeware available is the same.

-Lots of people wrongly think that all free software tools are limited in their functionality, and that you can only get equally basic, amateurish results using them.
+Lots of people wrongly think that all free software tools are limited in their functionality and that you can only get equally basic, amateurish results using them.
 But that is not universally true.
 Yes of course there are tools that are basic and deliver only okay results.
-But there's also lots of freeware options that are very complete, advanced, and let you achieve great and very professional final products – specially if you have good editing skills yourself.
+But there are also lots of freeware options that are very complete, advanced, and let you achieve great and very professional final products – especially if you have good editing skills yourself.
 If you don't, learn them here.

-Plus, you also have great options to find Free Stock Footage, as well as top agencies to buy it cheap.
-Which means it's possible to find stock footage for your production, and to edit it, at little or no cost!
+Plus, you also have great options to find Free Stock Footage, as well as top agencies to buy it cheaply.
+This means it's possible to find stock footage for your production and to edit it, at little or no cost!